syu25/CSE312/README.md

 # CSE312 website
-Social Media Website
+Social Media Website.
 Current plans still TBD

 ## End Goal
 Users should be able to create an account